 A well planned integrated learning system can also benefit your organization through increased efficiency, and effectiveness.
 Integrated learning can also reduce costs while minimizing the disruption created by several different external audits.
 It also showcases your commitment to increased performance, employee and customer satisfaction, and constantly improving.

-With integrated learning, your learning and management system can run seamlessly together and each function can be aligned with a single goal...that is an overall improvement of the entire organization.
+With integrated learning, your learning and management system can run seamlessly together and each function can be aligned with a single goal...that is an overall improvement of your employees' professional development and the entire organization.

 Instead, you can have a far more superior coordinated effort that is greater than the whole, making these processes more effective and more efficient.
 An integrated learning system as a crystal clear uniform image of your entire organization.
 Efficiency is a by-product of less duplication which makes it all that much easier to adopt new systems in the future.